ngKisor/nestjs-starter/README.md

     $ pnpm install

 Make a copy of `.env.example` as `.env` and update your application details and database credentials.

+Run the migrations and seed the database.

+    $ pnpm prisma:migrate
+    $ pnpm prisma:seed

 ## Running the app